Used EV Charger Installation: The Complete 2026 Guide

 The Bottom Line

-80% of homes can support a Level 2 EV charger on their existing electrical panel.
-The 20% that can’t are typically pre-1970 homes with 60A or 100A panels running electric heat, an electric water heater, and an electric range simultaneously.
+80% of homes with 200-amp service can support a Level 2 EV charger on their existing electrical panel.
+The homes that can’t are typically pre-1970 homes with 60A or 100A panels running electric heat, an electric water heater, and an electric range simultaneously.

 Not all EVs draw the same power.
 The car you bought determines how much your charger pulls from your panel.
 Here are the top used EVs and what they actually require: